Thursday, January 24, 6:30pm in the Mediatheque

 Students are encouraged to apply for external scholarships.
 These can be found by searching online databases including the U.S. Department of Labor’s free scholarship search tool, and sites such as Fastweb, Scholarships.com, and Scholarshipsportal.

-Travel Awards will support students presenting at academic conferences.
+Travel Awards support students presenting at academic conferences.

 Conversations are enlivened by visiting writers and scholars throughout the year.
-2017-18 visitors have included Maggie Nelson, Sarah Schulman, Walidah Imarisha, C. Riley Snorton, Z. Nicolazzo, Allan de Souza, and Cheryl Strayed.
+These visiting scholars and writers include Maggie Nelson, Sarah Schulman, Walidah Imarisha, C. Riley Snorton, Z. Nicolazzo, Allan de Souza, and Cheryl Strayed.